sandeepverana/Postgresql/Postgres-practise.md

 Besides functions like UPPER/LOWER you can also index expressions like A + B and even use user-defined functions in the index definition.

-Functions that cannot be “indexed” are random number generators and functions that depend on environment variables and functions that are non deterministic (i.e the result of the function call is not fully determined by its parameters.
+Functions that cannot be “indexed” are random number generators and functions that depend on environment variables and functions that are non-deterministic (i.e the result of the function call is not fully determined by its parameters.
 Only functions that always return the same result for the same parameters are considered to be deterministic )